-Vasco Nunez de Balboa and the Conflicts in the Gulf of Darien
+Vasco Nunez de Balboa and the Gulf of Darien

 Vasco Nunez de Balboa was one of the first explorers who reached the Gulf of Darien, on the border of Panama and Colombia.
 After defeating various tribes, Balboa founded the town of Santa Maria La Antigua, in 1510.
 Focused on expansion, Balboa befriended some tribes down south but also exterminated others.
 His troops set out on various expeditions, searching for gold and pearls.

 When Pedrarias first arrived in Darien, in 1514, he was accompanied by explorer Pascual de Andagoya.
 The 20-year old Andagoya set out in expeditions across the Gulf of Darien.
-In his trips, Andagoya befriended a young soldier who had earned a reputation for being bloodthirsty.
-His name was Francisco Pizarro.
+In his trips, Andagoya befriended a young soldier who had earned a reputation for being bloodthirsty: Francisco Pizarro.

 Meanwhile, Balboa continued his expeditions.
 Yet, many of them failed.
-Balboa was a compassionate man who, unlike his colleagues, loathed murdering natives.
+Balboa was a compassionate man who, unlike his colleagues, refrained from murdering natives.
 His troops were intent on befriending tribes, but natives often attacked them.
 Seeing the ‘weakness’ in Balboa’s behavior, Pedrarias undermined his reputation.
 Pedrarias wrote letters to Spain, informing authorities that Balboa had softened, and preferred to befriend the enemy.
-In his opinion, this was unacceptable.

-Although Balboa gradually lost popular favor, he still focused in his expeditions.
+Balboa lost popular support, but he still focused on his expeditions.
 Around 1516, Balboa built four vessels to keep exploring the region.
 The vessels eventually sailed and navigated down south.
 As we will see below, one of those ships had an important encounter with some natives.